RTEMS/rtems-docs/c_user/task_manager.rst

 upon creation of the task and is returned to the TCB free list upon deletion of the task.

-The TCB’s elements are modified as a result of system calls made by the application in response to external and internal stimuli.
+The TCB's elements are modified as a result of system calls made by the application in response to external and internal stimuli.
 TCBs are the only RTEMS internal data structure that can be accessed by an application via user extension routines.
-The TCB contains a task’s name, ID, current priority, current and starting states, execution mode, TCB user extension pointer, scheduling control structures, as well as data required by a blocked task.
+The TCB contains a task's name, ID, current priority, current and starting states, execution mode, TCB user extension pointer, scheduling control structures, as well as data required by a blocked task.

-A task’s context is stored in the TCB when a task switch occurs.
+A task's context is stored in the TCB when a task switch occurs.
 When the task regains control of the processor, its context is restored from the TCB.
-When a task is restarted, the initial state of the task is restored from the starting context area in the task’s TCB.
+When a task is restarted, the initial state of the task is restored from the starting context area in the task's TCB.

 Task States
 -----------